TheJare/jm/README.md

 I wrote `jm` to practice programming in Go, and to have a simple, portable and easy to build terminal file manager.
 It is clearly inspired by the likes of unix-focused Midnight Commander and vifm, but more adequate for my personal taste and use cases.

-All the code was written using the delightful [Visual Studio Code](https://code.visualstudio.com/) editor and [lukehoban's vscode-go](https://github.com/Microsoft/vscode-go/) extension.
+All the code was written and debugged using the delightful [Visual Studio Code](https://code.visualstudio.com/) editor and [lukehoban's vscode-go](https://github.com/Microsoft/vscode-go/) extension.

 ## Future

 - Refactor and cleanup
 - Temporary panels for info, help and bookmarks
-- Copy/Cut/Paste style operations
 - In-app prompts to support:
   - Renaming
   - Running commands with template variable substitution